 It is all about following Jesus and that means to submit all areas of the personal life to Jesus.
 How does a follower of Jesus handle his neighbour?: He loves him by word and deed.
 However, discipleship is even more than correct handling of finances but concerns all areas of life.

 How can we get the power to obey Jesus entirely and to follow him?

 By nature we are selfish.
 We are under the rule of the original sin.
 We need deliverance.
 At Holy Baptism we receive the power of Christ’s death and resurrection.
 We die together with Jesus and resurrect together with Jesus to a new life.
 Jesus wants to set us free.
 Of course, before we get baptized we have to believe that Jesus died for us on the cross.
 Jesus has borne our sins on the cross.
 The releasing power of this sacrifice we receive at baptism.

 What is a Philistine?

-Philistines (bourgeoises, squares) embrace an earthly (secular, wordly) attidute, i. e. they pursue honour, riches and power.
+Philistines (bourgeoises, squares) embrace an earthly (secular, wordly) attidute; that means they pursue honour, riches and power.
 A Philistine life is opposed to a Christian life.
 Both cannot be united at all.
 Either I am a Philistine, or I am a Christian.
 The rich young ruler was an obvious Philistine.
-Jesus didn’t really appreciate his life-style, but asked him to convert (sell all your goods, and give it to the poor, and come on and follow me!).
+Jesus didn’t really appreciate his life-style, but asked him to convert (sell all your goods and give it to the poor and come on and follow me!).

 Of course, also Christians work and marry, but they don’t see work and marriage as expression of their social status.
 Christians are not concerned about their social status, but how they can live according to God’s will.
 Work and marriage are divine mandates for all human beings.
 Everybody is supposed to work and to marry (with some little exceptions).
 By the divine mandates children and good come into being which constitute the world, in which we live.